Website Texts – Brief Explanation

 However, some websites are not aiming for a specifically measurable conversion.
 In content marketing, texts focus on information and content – whatever it is the Internet user is searching for.
 An informative text with added value for the reader strengthens the reputation of the company that is providing this text.

-Active speech helps making a website text easier to understand.
+Active speech helps making a web text easier to understand.
 Passive constructions seem slow and laborious, whereas active constructions add momentum to a text.
 For example:

 • Passive: The text is read by the user.